Where is the Best Neighborhood to Stay in Prague?

 5. Hradčany

-Hradčany, also known as the Castle District, is nestled around the impressive Prague Castle.
+Hradčany is also called the Castle District, including the Prague Castle.
 The area offers

 memorable experience.